okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/unlock-mobile-app-with-biometrics/overview/index.md

 ---
 Learn how to easily integrate biometric authentication like Face ID and Touch ID to your mobile apps that use Okta.

-> Note: You must have already followed the [Sign users in to your mobile apps](/docs/guides/sign-into-mobile-app/android/before-you-begin/) guide to add biometric unlock with Touch ID, Face ID, and Smart Lock.
+> **Note**: You must have already followed the [Sign users in to your mobile apps](/docs/guides/sign-into-mobile-app/android/before-you-begin/) guide to add biometric unlock with Touch ID, Face ID, and Smart Lock.

 ## How it works
 When you [configure the Okta SDK](/docs/guides/sign-into-mobile-app/configure-packages/) with the `offline_access` scope, your mobile app gets a refresh token from Okta.
 The refresh token is long-lived and is used to keep the user signed in to your app.